Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-15-tips-and-tricks-process-design-part-3.md

 from a trained WEBCON BPS user is necessary with a license for using the Designer Studio.
 In this part we will populate the item list with workflows which have open tasks.

+{: .notice--info}

+**Tip:** If you are a seasoned WEBCON BPS Designer you may scroll through this text and look out for boxes like this one.

 # Adding additional fields to the item list